-Points to the output encoded sequence [d] of bits $[d(0), d(1), \ldots, d(N-1)]$.
+Points to the output encoded sequence [a] of bits $[a(0), a(1), \ldots, a(N-1)]$ .

-3.4.3.5 armral_polar_decode_block
+3.4.3.5 armral\polar\decode\block

 Decodes k real information bits from a Polar-encoded message of length n, given as input as a sequence of 8-bit log-likelihood ratios.
-The number of information bits k itself is not needed for the $armral_polar_decode_block$ function itself, since computing the frozen bits mask is handled elsewhere in $armral_polar_frozen_mask$.
+The number of information bits k itself is not needed for the $armral_polar_decode_block$ function itself, since computing the frozen bits mask is handled elsewhere in $armral_polar_frozen_mask$ .

 If 1=1, the decoder uses a Successive Cancellation (SC) method.
 If 1>1, the decoder uses a Successive Cancellation List (SCL) method instead.
 1 candidate codewords are maintained and returned, sorted by worsening path metric (in other words, the first returned value is the most likely to be correct).
-Not all list sizes are supported.
-Unsupported values of n or 1 will return ARMRAL_ARGUMENT_ERROR.
+List sizes of 1, 2, 4 and 8 are supported.
+Unsupported values of n or 1 will return ARMRAL\ARGUMENT\ERROR.